davidfestal/ceylon-gwt/README.md

 Pull requests are welcome !

-By setting up the environment described in the [previous notice](important-notice), you will be able to:
+By setting up the environment as described in the [previous notice](important-notice), you will be able to:
 - make changes to the source code of the annotation processor, in the `ceylon.interop.gwt.processor` module which is where most useful code changes